-KGHA has worked for small game habitat, particularly grouse, be improved on our public lands in the grouse zone of Kentucky, along with the purchase of additional land be bought for public use.
+KGHA has worked for small game habitat, particularly grouse, to be improved on our public lands in the grouse zone of Kentucky along with the purchase of additional land for public use.
 KGHA works closely with the LKS (HILAF) and KHLT to add public lands in which to hunt and fish across Kentucky.
 We’ve worked with the LKS and DBNF to improve habitat for upland game species and will continue our work with both organizations.

 Habitat on our public lands have improved, six of our Eastern Kentucky WMA’s currently have improvement projects in progress.
 Work is being done on the DBNF to improve upland game species at the time.
 KGHA has supported quail habitat across the state and will continue to work for upland game improvements along with other small game species.

 - Protect and improve Grouse hunting in Kentucky through education and awareness